kaufmann-dev/PurusCss/README.md

 * Forms, tables, buttons and navigation

 ## Classes
-* `.container` · Responsive fixed width container.
+* `.container`: Responsive fixed width container.
-* `.container-fluid` · Full width container.
+* `.container-fluid`: Full width container.
-* `.fill-vertical-space` · Make an element fill out remaining vertical space.
+* `.fill-vertical-space`: Make an element fill out remaining vertical space.
-* `.center` · Center the children of an element.
+* `.center`: Center the children of an element.
-* Padding and margin classes · Amogus.css includes a few different classes for margin and padding.
+* **Padding and margin classes**: Amogus.css includes a few different classes for margin and padding.

 ## Customize using CSS variables
 In Amogus.css, several predefined variables exist.
 This is in order to make it easier for you to customize these values.
 All variables have a default value.
 To change these values, simply define variables with the same name in a custom CSS file.
 This will override the old values. **Make sure to load your custom CSS after Amogus.css!**